utkuufuk/entrello/README.md

 For instance, strict mode can be used to automatically remove resolved GitHub issues from the board.
 Every time the source is queried, it will return an up-to-date set of open issues.
 If the board contains any cards that doesn't exist in that set, they will be automatically deleted.

+#### Telegram
+Since it's not very practical to manually check a log file for a cron job, entrello has an optional Telegram integration that you can use if you want to receive messages on card updates & possible errors.

+You need a Telegram token & a chat ID in order to enable the integration.

 #### Custom Periods
 You can define a custom query period for each source, by populating the `type` and `interval` fields under the `period` for a source.